r-doz/ALPS/README.md

-# ALPS: LLM-guided Probabilistic Program Synthesis
+# ALPS: Automated LLM-guided Probabilistic programs Synthesis

 Code for reproducing the experiments in the paper.
 This repository contains: